 In 1993 the Healing with Herbs Institute expanded and began to offer herb classes in Atlanta, Georgia.
 Five years later, I moved the school (and myself!) to the mountains of northeast Georgia and we became the BotanoLogos School of Herbal Studies.
 We celebrated our 25th year as the premier school for herbal studies in Georgia in 2018.
 We offer lots of classes, workshops and opportunities for field studies as well as webinar for distance learning.
 I am the school’s director and primary instructor.

-I continue to practice herbalism at my office in Clayton, Georgia.
-For information about booking an appointment, click here.
-My book, Medicinal Plants of the Southern Appalachians (2006), is one of the foremost resources on regional native plant medicines.
+My book, Medicinal Plants of the Southern Appalachians, was published in 2006 and has been cited as one of the foremost resources on regional native plant medicines.

 About Patricia Kyritsi Howell

-A popular speaker and teacher, I have presented my work to many groups and professional organizations including: American Herbalists Guild, American Holistic Veterinary Medicine Association, Atlanta Botanical Garden, Cullowhee Native Plant Conference, Emory Center for Lifelong Learning, Foxfire Museum, Georgia Holistic Veterinary Medicine Association, Georgia Master Gardeners, Hambidge Center for the Creative Arts and Sciences, International Congress of Ethnobiology, International Herb Association, John C. Campbell Folk School, North Carolina Natural Products Association, School of Medicine: Emory University, School of Pharmacy: University of Georgia, State Botanical Garden of Georgia, Southeastern Women’s Herbal Conference, and Veterinarian Botanical Medicine Association.
+I have had the honor of sharing my love of herbs with many groups and professional organizations including: American Herbalists Guild, American Holistic Veterinary Medicine Association, Atlanta Botanical Garden, Cullowhee Native Plant Conference, Emory Center for Lifelong Learning, Foxfire Museum, Georgia Holistic Veterinary Medicine Association, Georgia Master Gardeners, Hambidge Center for the Creative Arts and Sciences, International Congress of Ethnobiology, International Herb Association, John C. Campbell Folk School, North Carolina Natural Products Association, School of Medicine: Emory University, School of Pharmacy: University of Georgia, State Botanical Garden of Georgia, Southeastern Women’s Herbal Conference, and Veterinarian Botanical Medicine Association.